The plastic facts

 Polyvinyl Chloride (PVC).
 Widely known the most toxic plastic, PVC has been categorized as a carcinogen by the World Health Organization.
 It’s usually present in play mats, shower curtains, inflatable toys, rubber duckies, air mattresses, and more.
 Just like Phthalates and BPA, PVC has also been confirmed as an endocrine disruptor, which can negatively impact the development of a child’s healthy reproductive and hormone system.
 Exposure is most often through inhalation or ingestion.

 Upgrading your everyday survival gear

-From plastic-free bottles to bamboo feeding spoons, you’ll find everything you need to keep the goodness in and the toxins out in The Clean Collective’s range.
-These necessities have been sourced with both function and beautiful design in mind.
-So you can rest easy knowing you and your family are making contact with high-quality and sustainable products — and they look cute too!
+From plastic-free bottles to bamboo feeding spoons, you’ll find everything you need to keep the goodness in and the toxins out in Earth Collective’s Product Directory.
+Everything listed in the Directory has passed our Wellness & Sustainability Standard, so you can rest easy knowing you and your family are making contact with high-quality and sustainable products — and they look cute too!

 The impact on planet Earth

 Plastic is not only toxic but also one of the biggest sources of environmental pollution.
 Since plastics are created to stand the test of time, they are a far cry from biodegradable and clutter landfills for hundreds of years.
 Not only that, but when they find their way to our oceans, those toxins leach into water, smother natural ecosystems, and harm wildlife.
 That means choosing eco-friendly reusables also ensures that when you part ways with them, they’ll be recycled and kept away from on our precious sea, land, and all inhabitants.